How I Choose And Book My Flights: A Peek Inside A Full-Time Nomad’s Travel Planner

 At other times we’ve rented a car to road trip through multiple states and see beautiful things along our journey.
 Basically there have been less flights in my life than I expected or while I was working.
 We fly about every 3 months and when I do, this is my criteria for domestic flights:

-• If no direct flights are available, a short layover
+• Direct flights (and if no direct flights are available, a short layover)

 • No early flights (before 12pm 😉 )